tuckerweibell/recipe/packages/recipe/src/components/EzCheckbox/EzCheckbox.md

   - `ariaLabel` - should match the `id` prop of `EzFormLabel`
   - `gap` - the gap between form labels (defaults to 0 for columns and 2 for rows)
   - `row` - lays out the checkboxes horizontally
+  - `labelWidth` - the defined width of each super checkbox button in a form group
+  - `theme` - a defined theme object with optional keys `color` and `variant` for super checkbox buttons
 - `EzFormControlLabel` - used to provide a label for a checkbox
   - `control` - the required control element (`<EzCheckbox />`)
   - `disabled` - if `true`, the component is disabled